Cooper-Higgins/Spend_Tracker_Solo_Project/readme.md

 - User can supply a budget, and the app alerts the user somehow when when they have gone over it
 - User can filter their view of transactions, for example, to view all transactions by a Merchant or Category

+Brief Constraints:
+- No use of JavaScript, CSS frameworks (i.e. Bootstrap), Object Relational Mappers (i.e. ActiveRecord), or Authentication (assumes a logged in user)
+- Must only be built (as it was) using Python, Flask, PostgreSQL/psycopg and HTML/CSS

 To Run:
 - Prerequisites = Python 3, SQL/Postgresql, Flask
 1. Open spend_tracker_project/db in the terminal